The Yogi Bear revival provides fun, if mindless, adventures for a new generation to enjoy.

 Mark’s also a bit of a late bloomer.
 According to Nolan, most Viltrumites (the alien race his dad belongs to) develop their super powers around puberty.
 But Mark was 17 before he was able to throw a trash bag into outer space, which would be enough to give any good Viltrumite a complex.
 He could sure use some good old-fashioned coaching from his father to make the best use of his abilities.

-In the meantime, Mark flexes his considerable muscles by occasionally fighting evildoers and joining forces with a bevy of other teen superheroes.
+In the meantime, Mark flexes his considerable muscles by occasionally fighting evildoers and joining forces with a bevy of other fledgling superheroes.
 They include his schoolmate Samantha, aka Atom Eve, who specializes in manipulating matter and energy.
+He tries to keep his on-again, off-again relationship with Amber on track—not easy when you’re constantly breaking dates to save the city from demons or cyborgs or whatnot.
 And he hangs out with his boring ol’ mom, Debbie, too.
 Mark may have his dad’s superpowers, but he’s always been a mama’s boy at heart.

-Nolan has had his own Viltrumite agenda for a long, long time, and a superpowered son just might interfere with those plans.
+Nolan has been following his own Viltrumite agenda for a long, long time.
+Earth’s protector?
+No, he’s an invader, and he murdered most of his superhero friends, the Guardians of the Globe, in order to clear the way for his fellow Viltrumites to arrive unchallenged.
 It’s only a matter of time before his secrets spill … along with barrels of blood.

 We live in an age besotted with superheroes, so perhaps it’s no surprise that we might have more revisionist superhero stories than straightforward good-doers on the telly these days.
 From HBO’s Watchmen to Amazon Prime’s own The Boys, television has plenty of dark, satirical, incredibly problematic superhero stories to choose from.